 For bodybuilders and anyone looking to take their physique to the next level; heavy trap bar deadlifts will get you there, and more efficiently.

-The goal of most lifters is to put on quality muscles mass and build a better physique.
-Well, you have to train consistent with lots of volume and utilize moderate to heavy resistance loads and the trap bar deadlift is the perfect exercise to make these improvements.
+The goal of most lifters is to put on quality muscle mass and build a better physique.
+Well, you have to train consistently with lots of volume and utilize moderate to heavy resistance loads, and the trap bar deadlift is the perfect exercise to make these improvements.

 Remember… the stronger you are, the bigger you can get!